PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Conclusion

 \section{Conclusion}

-We have presented PDF-WuKong, a novel Multimodal Large Language Model that effectively addresses the challenges of understanding long PDF documents containing interleaved text and images.
+We have presented PDF-WuKong, a novel MLLM that effectively addresses the challenges of understanding long PDF documents containing interleaved text and images.
 By introducing an end-to-end sparse sampling mechanism, our model efficiently extracts the most relevant paragraphs and diagrams in response to user queries, significantly reducing input token size and making the process independent of document length.
-We also constructed PaperPDF, a comprehensive dataset with 1 million question-answer pairs for training and 6,000 pairs for evaluation, specifically tailored for academic PDFs.
-Experimental results demonstrate that PDF-WuKong not only outperforms existing open-source models but also surpasses proprietary products by an average of 8.6\% in F1 score on long multimodal PDF understanding tasks.
+We also constructed PaperPDF, a bilingual dataset with $1.1M$ question-answer pairs for training and $10k$ pairs for evaluation, specifically tailored for academic PDFs.
+Experimental results demonstrate that PDF-WuKong not only outperforms existing open-source models but also surpasses proprietary products by an average of 8.6\% in F1 score on the long multimodal PDF understanding task.
 Our approach maintains high accuracy and efficiency even as document length increases, offering a scalable and interpretable solution for practical applications in document understanding.